Part-time commission-only real estate employment is set to be phased out following a recent decision from the Fair Work Commission (FWC).

 “Remunerating part-time employees on a commission-only basis after this date will constitute a breach of the Award and may incur a penalty,” Ms Joselyn said.

 What do employers need to know?

-Ms Joselyn said employers with part-time commission-only employees must now take steps to review the commission-only employment arrangements to ensure that effective 30 June, 2019, no employee remains on a part-time commission-only employment.
+Ms Joselyn said employers with part-time commission-only employees must now take steps to review the commission-only employment arrangements to ensure that, effective 30 June, 2019, no employee remains on part-time commission-only employment.